 The generated document is then automatically presented to the case manager in Microsoft Word on the desktop.
 If the template was automated then the document is complete and can simply be handled by the case manager according to the business process.
 If the template was among the dwindling number not yet automated, then the case manager deals with it as before but with the added benefit of knowing that they have the correct and approved version.

 Template Management ActiveDocs single point of access for all Design, Approval, Management, and serving of templates; includes management of non-automated templates allowing staged automation projects.

 Superior integration allows seamless integration with case management system and use of data sourced from SAP.

 Intelligent document assembly checks template data requirements against available case data, only prompts for what is needed, assembles document with least possible user interaction.

-Template Designers, Approvers, and Administrators use the superior Template Design and Management capabilities of ActiveDocs Opus, including common content, data, variables, and business rules that can be re-used across multiple document types.
+Template Designers, Approvers, and Administrators use the superior Template Design and Management capabilities of ActiveDocs, including common content, data, variables, and business rules that can be re-used across multiple document types.

-Because all templates are stored and managed in ActiveDocs Opus regardless of their automation status, document creators are always provided with the latest approved version.
-With the staged automation process, more and more of their document creation work is handled automatically by ActiveDocs Opus.
+Because all templates are stored and managed in ActiveDocs regardless of their automation status, document creators are always provided with the latest approved version.
+With the staged automation process, more and more of their document creation work is handled automatically by ActiveDocs.